Coupled-cluster theory for trapped bosonic mixtures: Theoretical framework for coupled-cluster theory for bosonic mixtures

 \section{Theoretical framework for coupled-cluster theory for bosonic mixtures}

 In order to develop the coupled-cluster theory for binary mixture of bosons, we consider the number of bosons in species-1 and species-2 to be $N_1$ and $N_2$, respectively, with the total number of bosons $N=N_1+N_2$.
 For simplicity, we consider the bosons to be spinless.
 We introduce the number of one-particle functions or orbitals for species-1 as $M_1$ and for species-2 as $M_2$.
-The many-body Hamiltonian of the two-species mixture consists of three parts as follows:
+We start from the Schr\"odinger equation, $H|\Psi\rangle=E_0|\Psi\rangle$, where $E_0$ is the exact energy and $\Psi$ is the coupled-cluster wavefunction, to be defined below.
+The Hamiltonian $H$ for the mixture of two species can be written as

-Here, ${a}_p^\dagger$ and ${a}_p$, where $p=1,2,...,M_1$, are the bosonic creation and destruction operators, respectively, corresponding to the orbitals $\varphi_p(\textbf{r}_1)$ of species-1 and similarly for species-2, the corresponding operators are ${b}_i^\dagger$ and ${b}_i$, where $i=1,2,...,M_2$, for the orbitals $\psi_i(\textbf{r}_2)$.
-In about follows, that the symbols $\{pqrs\}$ and $\{ijkl\}$ will be used for species-1 and species-2, respectively.
-Furthermore, to ease the reading of equations whenever we have indices in matrix elements for species-1, we write a bar on top.
+Here, ${a}_p^\dagger$ and ${a}_p$, where $p=1,2,...,M_1$, are the bosonic creation and destruction operators, respectively, corresponding to the orbitals $\varphi_p(\textbf{r}_1)$ of species-1 and similarly for species-2, the corresponding operators are ${b}_i^\dagger$ and ${b}_i$, where $i=1,2,...,M_2$, for the orbitals $\psi_i(\textbf{r}_2)$. {The symbols $\{pqrs\}$ and $\{ijkl\}$ are used for the species-1 and species-2, respectively, until specified differently.} Furthermore, to ease the reading of equations, whenever we have indices in matrix elements for species-1, we write a bar on top.
 For instance in ${H}^{(12)}$, the matrix element is $V_{\bar{p}i\bar{q}j}^{(12)}$ where the variables are $p$ and $q$ for species-1.
-The creation and destruction operators follows the usual bosonic commutator relations which read
+The creation and destruction operators follow the usual bosonic commutator relations which read

 In the Hamiltonian Eq.~\ref{eqn_2.1}, the one-particle operators for species-1 and species-2 are

 respectively, and the two-particle interactions in the Hamiltonian Eq.~\ref{eqn_2.1} are given by

 Here the first and second terms stand for the two-particle interactions for species-1 and species-2, respectively.
 The last term indicates the two-particle interaction between the bosons of species-1 and species-2.